Galapagos Diving Vacations

 Is there anything I need to know about getting through customs?

 According to Ecuadorian law, any person that enters the country temporarily is exempt for the payment of any customs duty.
 You will not be required to pay taxes or duties for your luggage, new or used articles that you will use during your trip, and portable items such as photo cameras, video cameras, laptops, radios and CD players.
 The Galapagos Islands does not have customs since there are no international airports.
 In the airport your personal luggage will receive only a minor inspection for things like fruits or seeds that might be introduced to the islands.

-Although there are no accommodation options listed in the Galapagos, you can book your mainland Ecuador accommodation for over-nighting or for extending your stay.
-Locations include Quito, Guayaquil, Cuenca, Manta and Salinas.
+Locations include Isabela and Santa Cruz Island.
 In any location you can benefit from Agoda's 'Low Price Guarantee', so you will always get top-dollar value for money.

 Back to diving FAQs index